 The 2017 Director Plan provides that the Board of Directors has the authority to increase or decrease the number of shares of Common Stock which are the subject of the annual or initial option grants to directors.
-In 2021, each director received an option to purchase 5,000 shares of Common Stock.

 As of December 31, 2021, no shares remained available for grant under the 2017 Director Plan.
 The 2017 Director Plan expires on February 23, 2027, and no options can be granted under the 2017 Director Plan after that date.
 However, each option outstanding under the 2017 Director Plan on February 23, 2027 would extend beyond that date for the remainder of the term of such option.